 Cities of Yangon, Mandalay, Bagan, Nay Pyi Taw and Inle Lake: Exercise normal safety precautions when travelling within these cities.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-Sittwe and Ngapali Beach: Exercise a high degree of caution when travelling to resort areas at Ngapali Beach in Rakhine State.
+Ngapali Beach: Exercise a high degree of caution when travelling to resort areas at Ngapali Beach in Rakhine State.
 If you choose to travel to these areas we strongly encourage you fly directly rather than travel by road.
 Monitor local developments in case the security situation changes.